ghyatzo/OptParse.jl/README.md

 ## Type Stability

-CLIpper is designed for type stability.
+OptParse is designed for type stability.
 The return type of your parser is fully determined at compile time:

 ```julia
 parser = object((